kso512/featherwing-mini-dashboard/README.md

 Software for this project consists of:

 1. Python script on the PC running Linux, using RRDtool to generate a graph in BMP format and save it on the CircuitPython.
-This script does not provide automation, as that can be applied with this cron entry: `* * * * * <repository path>/pc_mkgraph.py >/dev/null 2>&1`
+This script does not provide automation, as that can be applied with this cron entry: `* * * * * <repository path>/pc_mkgraph.py >/dev/null 2>&1`  Requires [RRDTool](https://pythonhosted.org/rrdtool/install.html)
 1. Python script on the Feather, displaying the graph

 ## License